Skip to main content

 3. Report this situation to support@outschool.com.

-Remember, it is against Outschool’s policies for a parent to listen in or watch class from a separate device.
+Remember, it is against Outschool’s policies for a parent to listen in or watch a class from a separate device.
 Teachers should not allow a second device login and should exercise caution when admitting a second device from a single learner.

 Camera Policy: